Stratiomyidae

 The soldier flies (Stratiomyidae, sometimes misspelled as Stratiomyiidae, from Greek στρατιώτης - soldier; μυια - fly) are a family of flies (historically placed in the now-obsolete group Orthorrhapha).
 The family contains over 2,700 species in over 380 extant genera worldwide.
-Adults are found near larval habitats, which are found in a wide array of locations, mostly in wetlands, damp places in soil, sod, under bark, in animal excrement, and in decaying organic matter.
-The Stratiomyinae are a different subgroup that tends to have an affinity to aquatic environments.
+Larvae are found in a wide array of locations, mostly in wetlands, damp places in soil, sod, under bark, in animal excrement, and in decaying organic matter.
+Adults are found near larval habitats.
 They are diverse in size and shape, though they commonly are partly or wholly metallic green, or somewhat wasplike mimics, marked with black and yellow or green and sometimes metallic.
 They are often rather inactive flies which typically rest with their wings placed one above the other over the abdomen.

+The Stratiomyinae are a subfamily that tend to have an affinity to aquatic environments.